 For the best results, always use a clean, dry glass.

-If necessary, rinse the tap with clean cold water between serves.
+If necessary, rinse the tap with tap water between serves.

 Enjoy every last drop

 When the box is nearly empty and no longer dispenses, prop the back of the box with a wedge.
 This will encourage any remaining liquid to pool near the tap.
 You can also remove the inner bag from the box and (with the tap pressed open) carefully squeeze the bag.
-Remember with ‘bright’ beer, you can enjoy every last drop of beer in your box!
+Our beer boxes contain very little sediment meaning you can enjoy every last drop of beer in your box!

 The beer box packaging is recyclable.
 Once you have emptied your beer box, please remove the inner bag from the cardboard outer.
 The outer can be recycled and the bag disposed of or recycled.

 Should my beer have a head?